the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-open.md

 "[Anonymity allows for abuse, which editors do not always moderate successfully](https://polarjournal.org/2022/06/13/dispirited-away-the-peer-review-process/)." - Dada Docot

 The ability of double-anonymized review to address biases in peer review remains questionable, as was noted in other responses to Huber et al. (8).
-But worse, essentially double-anonymized peer review tries to minimize the consequences of these biases without addressing their causes.
-Horbach et al. 2022
+But worse, essentially double-anonymized peer review tries to minimize the consequences of these biases without addressing their causes {cite:ps}`Horbach2022openreview`

-**Double-anonymous peer review** may impede open science practices in several ways (Horbach et al. 2022):
+**Double-anonymous peer review** may impede open science practices in several ways {cite:ps}`Horbach2022openreview`:
 1. Preprinting
 2. Preprint peer review
 3. Review curation